 All of the MA programmes follow a similar structure.
 Students take four taught modules worth 30 credits each, and write an MA dissertation worth 60 credits, for a total of 180 credits.
 One of these four taught modules is compulsory, and specific to each MA.
 Each MA programme is structured by a set of three or four other recommended modules.
 In addition to their core course, students must take at least one of these designated modules, but may also choose options from the other programmes in order in to tailor the course to their particular interests.
 Students agree a choice of MA dissertation topic with their supervisor, after attending a series of research skills seminars.

-CRMEP offers scholarships for MA students.
-For a full-time student for the academic year 2020-2021, the award is to the value of £9,900 (equivalent to UK/EU fees + £3,000 expenses).
-It is open to applicants to all of our postgraduate programmes:
+CRMEP is offering two scholarships for MA and MPhilStud students.
+Each award is to the value of £5,000.
+The scholarships are open to applicants to all of our postgraduate programmes:

 You can apply via the standard process for MA applicants, with the addition of a Statement in Support of Application for the Scholarship.